-Install the Table Mount camera on a flat surface looking up.
-This configuration is for demonstration or testing purposes.
-You could use the Table Mount for inspecting systems or viewing under vehicles.
+Mount the Table Mount camera on a flat surface looking up.
+While this mount is for demonstration or testing purposes, you could use this mount in a system.
+Use the Table Mount for inspecting systems or viewing under vehicles.

 2.4 Coverage Area